bettersg/call-home-site/src/pages/faqs.md

     grid_items:
       - type: grid_item
         title: How does Call Home work?
 How much do migrant workers save?
         content: Call Home is powered by Twilio, which allows 3G to landline calls.
-Our overall calling costs are up to 30% lower than standard calling rates.
+We chose Twilio because they're an industry-standard mature product, have good documentation, and do all the things we need (e.g. browser to landline calling, SMS delivery, phone number verification).
+This makes it super easy for us to iterate the service to best fit our users' needs.
+Supported by Twillio.org, Call Home gets a discounted rate from Twilio, which means that the overall calling costs are up to 30% lower than standard calling rates.
       - type: grid_item
         title: Which countries does Call Home support?
         content: Currently, we support migrant workers with a valid Singapore number.